bitromortac/lndmanage/README.md

 `python3 -m unittest discover test` from the root folder.

+## gRPC Reproducibility
+Note that this repository ships prebuilt gRPC interfaces to communicate with LND.
+These libraries (located in `lndmanage/grpc_compiled`) contain code that is hard to review and should not be trusted.
+In order to check that the libraries indeed can be reproduced from the LND repository, one can run the `build_grpc.sh` script and observe differences via git.

 ## Docker

 If you prefer to run `lndmanage` from a docker container, `cd docker`